Covic/superstore-dw/superstore_dw/README.md

 ## VERSION 2.4.2

- ISSUES:
+KNOWN ISSUES:

-- SCD2 for location and date not suported (suposed not to change), need to fix timestamps as in other SCD2 if this should be able to change.
+- SCD2 for location and date not suported (suposed not to change), need to fix timestamps as in other SCD2 if this should be able to change the same way.

-- "Date" table still does not use the correct granularity as on early versions, could run for unique dates, or use an YEARMODA format transformation to generate a key, or build an external source with date key names and other info as a calendar and converted YEARMODA for key.
+- "Date" table still does not use the correct granularity as on early versions, could run queries for unique dates, or use an YEARMODA format transformation to generate a key, or build an external source with date key names and other info as a calendar and converted YEARMODA for key.

-- The fact table for order got source placed on "norm" schema with o relationships, even it "Orders" was not in NF, still tracking why "original" schema could not be reached by DBT.
+- The fact table for order got source placed on "norm" schema with no relationships, the "Orders" table was not in NF, still tracking why "original" schema could not be reached by DBT as all credentials seems right.

-- Normalized table city_id and name seems to use some external source, or have serial IDs from a combination of other location variables for its key.
+- Normalized table city_id and name seems to use some external source, or have serial IDs from a combination of other location variables for its key, combinations can be troublesome on stress cases.

-- Order data from "original" source for testing, they have maximum granularity (order rows, not orders), it could be reconstructed from normalized schema as other dimensions, but any normalization transformation may impact on norm->DW, and that could not be tracked without a original->DW.
+- Order data from "original" source for testing, it have maximum granularity (order rows, not orders), it also could be reconstructed from normalized schema as other dimensions, but any normalization transformation may impact on norm->DW.

 ## The general model